GDS98/AutoFooter/README.md

 # AutoFooter
-Dynamically build your footer data using javascript.
-A no-maintenance, professional and easy to use library
+A no-maintenance, professional and easy to use library to dynamically build your footer

 ## What is AutoFooter?
 Auto Footer is a powerful javascript library that simplifyies website maintenance, You only need to set it up using javascript and then it will generate always updated footer's data (such as current yearear, copyright and general informations)